 Reconstruction of the phylogenetic tree of four of five regions of interest.
-These trees are identical to those shown in Figure 4 but the Patagonia A and Patagonia B clades were not collapsed.
+These trees are identical to those shown in Fig 4 but the Patagonia A and Patagonia B clades were not collapsed.
 Bootstrap values above 50 are reported to the left of their respective nodes.
 Scale bars represent nucleotide substitutions per site.